divad1196/OdooRPC/README.md

 ### future developments

-I will look forward to add some features as:
+>  I will look forward to add some features as:
+>

-* shortcuts fonctions (create, search, write, ...)
+> * shortcuts fonctions (create, search, write, ...)
-* Add Model class to wrap _name and ids
+> * Add Model class to wrap _name and ids
+>

-Support for json will probably never be added.
+> Support for json will probably never be added.
 Any third-party library can wrap this library outputs.
-On the other hand, another library wrapping this one might appear.
+> On the other hand, another library wrapping this one might appear.

+Taking a step back, this won't be implemented in this library.
+This will stay as minimal as possible to avoid becoming opinionated.
+Another library will be created based on this one for higher level use

 ### Use